Reproduction Hub

 2 cc IM

 Total program: 17 days.
-Longer progestin exposure.
-Better option when cycling status of the herd is uncertain or when late-season cows need the extended luteal phase support.
+Longer CIDR exposure.
+Better when cycling status is uncertain or when more cows in heat in a tighter window is the goal.

 Protocol Selection